-(Note: approval for this change was given in the 2 + 4 Treaty).
+(Note: approval for this change was given in the Two-plus-Four Treaty).

 Official documents shall be signed in the name of Germany and the Free City of Danzig by the President or the Vice-President, and by one other member of the Senate.